 Prior to the 1857 revolt, scientific forest administration was limited to the presidencies of Bombay, Madras, and Burma under the August 1855 charter, while regions like Punjab, Oudh, Bengal, and Assam had only begun forming forestry departments.
-The mutiny disrupted these efforts, but after its suppression, forest administration advanced under state ownership principles.
+The mutiny disrupted these efforts, but forest administration advanced under state ownership principles after its suppression.
 Lord Canning appointed Dietrich Brandis as the first Inspector General of the Indian Forest Department (1864–1883).
 Forest conservators had been designated in Bombay (1847), Madras (1856), and Burma (1857), with Brandis later extending appointments to the Northwestern and Central Provinces (1860), Oudh (1861), Punjab, Coorg, and Bengal (1864), Assam (1868), and Berar (1868) (Tuscan, 1893).
 By 1868, the Forest Department had expanded its administration across all provinces in India.
-In 1871, it was integrated into the newly created Department of Revenue and Agriculture under the home department.
+1871 it was integrated into the newly created Department of Revenue and Agriculture under the home department.
 Dietrich Brandis was succeeded by William Schlich (1883–1888), Berthold Ribbentrop (1888–1900), and E.P.
 Stebbing (1900–1917) as key leaders of the department (Chandra, 1991).

 By 1885, the India-wide Forest Department, led by an inspector-general, included 10 conservators, 55 deputy conservators, 38 assistant conservators, and thousands of forest guards.
 Lacking trained officers, appointments were filled through patronage or by drawing personnel from other government branches, including British gentlemen, naturalists, and military men.
 In some regions, like Madras, the department expanded by absorbing agencies such as the Jungle Conservancy Department.
 This approach enabled growth despite limited specialized expertise (Ribbontrop, 1900, p.78-82).
 Recruitment for the Forest Department also relied on specialists brought in from other countries, particularly Germany, which had a strong tradition of forestry expertise.
 Prominent figures like Dietrich Brandis, Wilhelm Schlich, and Berthold Ribbentrop played significant roles in shaping the department's practices and policies.
 These individuals contributed their advanced knowledge and experience to the development of forest management in colonial India, helping to establish a foundation for scientific forestry and sustainable resource management in the region.